Zielin0/hypicle/docs/api/player.md

 - `get` - Get the player
 - `getUUID` - Get the UUID of the player
 - `getStatus` - Get the status of the player
+- `getKarma` - Get the karma of the player
+- `getNetworkExp` - Get the network experience of the player
+- `getLevel` - Get the network level of the player
+- `getExactLevel` - Get exact network level of the player
 - `getGuild` - Get the guild membership of the player or null
 - `isStaff` - Check if the player is in the staff team
 - `getHighestRank` - Get the highest rank of the player